-Copying DVDs to a hard drive can not only free up the space of your house, but also back up digital copies for watching, editing, and sharing on modern devices without any fuss, especially in a digital era dominated by streaming videos.
+If you know how to copy DVDs to hard drive, you can not only free up the space of your house, but also back up digital copies for watching, editing, and sharing on modern devices without any fuss, especially in a digital era dominated by streaming videos.
 And after saving them on your HDD, you can carry them around in a device no bigger than a mobile phone where ever you go.

 I know you have questions far more than how to copy DVD to computer or hard drive.
 No worry, we'll walk you through them one by one.
 Just keep scrolling down the page.

-First of all, you need a desktop program available on Windows 11/10 and macOS.
+First, you need a desktop program available on Windows 11/10 and macOS.
 And the tool we are going to use is VideoProc Converter.
 It is a brother of the industry-leading DVD ripping software, WinX DVD Ripper.
-Hence it shares the same advanced hardware acceleration and DVD encryption technologies.
+Hence, it shares the same advanced hardware acceleration and DVD encryption technologies.
 You can use it to copy DVD to hard drive on Windows 11,10, 8, 7, and Mac OS X 10.16 or later without any fuss.

 - 1:1 copy to preserve full title with videos, audios, subtitles, menus, and metadata.

 - Support old, new, homemade, commercial, copy-protected, and region-locked DVDs.

 - Blazing fast processing speed boosted by full GPU acceleration.